Into the Woods

 Rapunzel's Prince and Cinderella's Prince exchange tales of woe ("Agony"), each insisting his romantic problem is more serious than his brother's.

 The Baker's Wife, who is searching for the hair as yellow as corn, encounters Jack's Mother, who is looking for Jack.
 The Mysterious Man returns the cow to the Baker.
 The Witch warns the Mysterious Man to stay out of her business.
 The Baker's Wife, recognizing Rapunzel's hair as the perfect shade to satisfy the Witch's hair demand, grabs one of the girl's substantial tresses, rips it out, and runs into Cinderella, who is on her way home from another night at the Festival.
 The Baker's Wife tries, without success, to take Cinderella's shoe.
-The Baker and his Wife run into each other and he finally agrees it will take both of them to accomplish their goal ("It Takes Two").
+The Baker and his Wife run into each other, and he finally agrees that it will take both of them to accomplish their goal ("It Takes Two").

 Little Red Ridinghood has turned bloodthirsty, replacing her red cloak with one made from the skins of the Wolf.
 Jack, questing after more money for his mother, has returned to the giant's domain to steal more gold.

-The Narrator explains the Witch had been cursed with ugliness after her beans were stolen, but is now beautiful once again.
+The Narrator explains that the Witch had been cursed with ugliness after her beans were stolen, but is now beautiful once again.
 Milky-White is reunited with Jack.
 The Prince searches for Cinderella with the golden slipper.
-Lucinda and Florinda try to fit into the slipper by cutting off parts of their feet, but their tricks are discovered and the Prince finally finds Cinderella.
+Lucinda and Florinda try to fit into the slipper by cutting off parts of their feet, but their tricks are discovered, and the Prince finally finds Cinderella.

 At Cinderella's wedding, her stepsisters are blinded.
 The Baker's Wife appears, very pregnant.